wheaney/decky-XRGaming/README.md

 So much more is already in the works for this plugin!
 If you're enjoying it and any of the upcoming features sound appealing, or if you have a feature request, or if you want to join the Discord, please consider [becoming a supporter](https://ko-fi.com/wheaney).

 Upcoming features:
-* Add support for XREAL Air 2/Pro glasses
+* Increased device support (VITURE, Rokid, XREAL Air 2/Pro, etc...).
+* Virtual display for all of Game Mode, not just Vulkan games.
+* General Linux virtual display support for productivity.
 * 3D SBS support for virtual display depth to make the display appear closer or farther away for eye comfort.
 * 3D SBS content virtual display support: render 3D content in a body-anchor display.
-* Virtual display for all of Game Mode, not just Vulkan games.
-* General Linux virtual display support for productivity.
-* Sideview and smooth follow modes?
+* Sideview and smooth follow modes.
-* Other XR hardware (Rokid, etc...)

 ## Uninstalling